ZSaberLv0/ZFVimDirDiff/README.md

                     // T_FILE_RIGHT: only right exists and it is dir
                     // T_CONFLICT_DIR_LEFT: left is dir and right is file
-                    // T_CONFLICT_DIR_RIGHT: left is file and right is dir 'children' : [
+                    // T_CONFLICT_DIR_RIGHT: left is file and right is dir 'diff' : '0/1, whether this node or children node contains diff', 'children' : [
                     ...
                 ],